Entering Unbelievable Uzbekistan

 I showed them the map.
 All the driver had to do was make a u-turn, but for some reason, he was reluctant.
 The boys ended up finding the phone number for my accommodation online and gave it to the driver so he could get directions straight from the source.
 That conversation lasted for a strangely long amount of time, considering that the place was only one main road away from where we were.
 The boys and I joked that the driver must have smoked something because it shouldn’t have taken that long to explain to him how to get to the next road.

 Everything was finally sorted and the young boys went on their merry way, but not before saying, “Welcome to Uzbekistan”.
-After finally arriving, I met Sardar, the owner of Status House, the place I was staying at.
-He was an absolutely lovely man, who of course welcomed me to Uzbekistan.
+After finally arriving at my accommodation, I met Sardar, the owner of Status House, the place I was staying at.
+Sardar was an absolutely lovely man, who of course welcomed me to Uzbekistan.
 He then gave me a heap of useful information about the area.
 He even offered to ask his wife to patch up a few small holes in my small bag.

 Sardar advised me that I was the only guest booked in, so had the whole place to myself.
 Sweet!
 If you head to Fergana, I’d definitely recommend that you stay there.
 When I booked he was the cheapest place in town.

 Uzbekistan is bloody hot!
-The temperature got up to 38 degrees in the middle of the day, but thankfully the bar that I stopped at for lunch had Uzbek music and misting taps above to keep customers cool.
+The temperature got up to 38 degrees in the middle of the day in Fergana.
+It gets even hotter in other places!
+Thankfully the bar that I stopped at for lunch had Uzbek music and misting taps above to keep customers cool.

-Someone from Andijon, in northeastern Uzbekistan, contacted me through Couchsurfing and said that they would like to host me.
+A local from Andijon, in northeastern Uzbekistan, contacted me through Couchsurfing and said that they would like to host me.
 I agreed and started heading back to Andijon, even though I’d already passed through there on the way to Fergana.
-Sardar organised a taxi to take me to the station where I could get a Mashrutka to Andijon.
+Sardar organised a taxi to take me to the station where I could get a Mashrutka (minivan) to Andijon.
 And that’s where things started getting weird.

 The taxi drivers at the station were saying that the Mashrutkas to Andijon stopped running at 6pm.
 I was very dubious of that claim and kept reiterating that I wanted to take a Mashrutka, not a taxi.
 The taxi drivers wouldn’t back down on their claim but did eventually agree to take me for only a fraction more than the Mashrutka price.

 Strangely, this taxi didn’t leave full.
 There was only a woman with a baby in the back seat with me and a man in the front seat.
 We left before 7pm for a drive that should have taken about an hour.
 It took over 2 hours because we stopped several times.
-The first stop was only about 10km out of Fergana.
+The first stop was only about 10km out of Fergana in the unbelievable Uzbekistan Fergana Valley.
 There were a lot of fruit sellers set up on the side of the road.
 The driver and the male passenger went off to buy some fruit.
 I admired the sunset.

 The second stop was only about another 10km down the road, just before we hit Quva.
 That stop was for the male passenger to pray.
 While he was praying, the driver suggested I try a strange concoction of horse milk and hot sauce from a roadside seller.
 He was not taking no for an answer so I had a sip.
 Somehow the sauce offset the sourness of the milk and made it almost bearable to drink.
 At the same time, it was pretty gross.